sniperkit/indigo/README.md

 ### Get the document from the Indigo gRPC Server

+`get document` command retrieves a JSON formatted document on its id from a specified index.
+You can display a help message by specifying the `- h` or` --help` option.

 ```sh
 $ ./indigo get document -n example -i 1 -f json